bnbeck/Interactive-Lab-Hub/Lab 2/README.md

 After that, git will ask you to login to your github account to upload.

-## Part F.
-## Make a short video of your modified barebones PiClock

-**Take a video of your PiClock.**

-## Part G.
-## Sketch and brainstorm further interactions and features you would like for your clock for Part 2.

-## Prep for Part 2

-1. Pick up remaining parts for kit.

-2. Look at and give feedback on the Part G. for at least 2 other people in the class (and get 2 people to comment on your Part G!)

 # Lab 2 Part

 **Click on the image below to be taken to a video of Pebbly climbing the hill**